Tips on Writing a PhD Resume for an Industrial Research Job

 Before you start sending out your resume, make sure you didn’t include any of the following:

-- An unprofessional email address: Nobody wants to hire “email@example.com” to be their next project manager.
+- An unprofessional email address: Nobody wants to hire “firstname.lastname@example.org” to be their next project manager.
+Instead, create a professional email address in this format: email@example.com.

 - Personal information: Information such as religion, caste, race, age, marital status, social security number, gender, orientation, political affiliation, or photograph.
 Laws in many places forbid hiring managers from considering these factors, and therefore including them may get your resume thrown in the trash.